 From November 25 through December 3, 2023, members of our diocese will have the opportunity to participate in a novena of prayer to St. Francis Xavier, our patron saint.
 The Novena of Grace is used with permission by the Jesuit Institute UK.

 Blanchette Catholic Center

 16555 Weber Road, Crest Hill, IL 60403

-On the Feast of St. Francis Xavier, and the final day of the novena, a statue of the saint will be blessed at the Blanchette Catholic Center.
-The statue will serve as a constant reminder of the patron saint of our diocese, since its founding in 1948.
-Bishop Hicks will bless the statue at 1 p.m. that day in an open ceremony so that all may witness this moving event.
+On the Feast of St. Francis Xavier, and the final day of the novena, a statue of the saint was blessed at the Blanchette Catholic Center.
+The statue serves as a constant reminder of the patron saint of our diocese, since its founding in 1948.
+Bishop Hicks blessed the statue at 1 p.m. that day in an open ceremony so that all could witness the moving event.